The Word for World Is Forest: Plot summary

 An inquiry into the destruction of camp Smith is held at Centralville.
 In addition to the personnel of the colony, two emissaries from the planets of Hain and Tau Ceti also participate.
 Lyubov states that the colony's mistreatment and enslavement of the Athsheans led to the attack.
 Colonel Dongh, the commander of the colony, blames Lyubov's assessment of the Athsheans as non-aggressive.
-The emissaries state that the rules of Terra's colonial administration have changed since the colony last heard from it; they present the colony with an ansible, which can communicate instantly with Terra and the colonial administration (communication which would otherwise take 27 years in one direction).
-They also state that Terra is now a member of the "League of Worlds", of which they are emissaries.
-The colony is forced to release all its Athshean slaves, and minimize contact with them.
+The emissaries state that the rules of Terra's colonial administration have changed since the colony last heard from it.
+They present the colony with an ansible, which can communicate instantly with Terra and the colonial administration (communication which would otherwise take 27 years in one direction).
+Terra is now a member of the "League of Worlds", of which they are emissaries.
+The colony is forced to release all its Athshean slaves and minimize contact with them.
 Davidson is transferred to a different camp under a higher-ranking commander, as punishment for a retaliatory raid that he carried out.
 However, Davidson violates his orders and leads further attacks against Athshean towns, without the knowledge of his superiors.

 Following the inquiry, Lyubov visits the Athshean town he had been studying.
-He meets Selver, hoping to rebuild their friendship, but Selver rebuffs him, telling him to stay away from the town center.
+He meets Selver, hoping to rebuild their friendship, but Selver rebuffs him, telling him to stay away from Centralville two days hence.
 Two nights later, Selver leads the Athsheans in a massive attack on Centralville.
 Although the attack deliberately avoids Lyubov's house, Lyubov leaves during the attack and is killed by a collapsing building.
-The attack kills all of the women in the colony; the men that survive are herded into a compound and held prisoner.
+The attack kills all of the women; the men that survive are herded into a compound and held prisoner.
 Selver tells them that the attack was in retaliation for Davidson's killings in the south, which the survivors are ignorant of.
-Selver states that if the Terrans agree to restrict themselves to a small area and agree to avoid conflict with the Athsheans, they will be left in peace until the next Terran ship arrives to take them off the colony.
+Selver states that if the Terrans agree to restrict themselves to a small area and avoid conflict with the Athsheans, they will be left in peace until the next Terran ship arrives to take them off the colony.
 The survivors agree to his terms, and order all their remaining outposts to withdraw, including the one at which Davidson lives.